EU referendum: PM's problem solved or delayed?

 But the issue wasn't settled.

-Labour campaigned at the 1983 election to pull out of this "capitalist market".'Banging on'
+Labour campaigned at the 1983 election to pull out of this "capitalist market".

 Their position subsequently changed - though not before some on the right of the party formed the new SDP.